Hunan vs Szechuan vs Kung Pao: Key Differences, Heat Profiles & Authentic Recipes

 Heat Profiles Compared

-• Hunan: Raw, intense heat with fresh chili dominance.
+• Hunan: Raw, intense heat from fresh red chilies with minimal numbing effects.

-• Kung Pao: Balanced blend of sweet, sour, and moderate spice.
+• Kung Pao: Balanced heat with sweet, sour, and moderate spice elements, not purely focused on intensity.

 Style Main Spice Source Taste Profile Mouthfeel